jameslabocki/packetstrap/README.md

 # ./persistentvolumes.sh
 ```

-Now you can download the RHEL 8.1 guest image, upload it to /var/www/html on the helper node and get to deploying some VMs on OpenShift Virtualization!
+Now you can download the (RHEL 8.1 guest image)[https://access.redhat.com/downloads/content/479/ver=/rhel---8/8.1/x86_64/product-software], upload it to /var/www/html on the helper node and get to deploying some VMs on (OpenShift Virtualization)[https://docs.openshift.com/container-platform/4.4/welcome/index.html]!